Dodgers vs. Braves Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in six games in a row.
-In his last 10 outings he is batting .263 with three doubles, a triple, three home runs, eight walks and eight RBI.
+- Betts takes a seven-game streak with at least one hit into this one.
+During his last 10 games he is hitting .263 with four doubles, a triple, two home runs, nine walks and seven RBI.

 Betts Recent Games